OrangutanWithAKeyboard/NounsSplit/README.md

 The contract includes several TODO comments, which indicate potential areas of improvement or points that require further discussion:

-- Implementing a gas-optimized solution for the `triggerSplit()` function.
-- Allowing multiple deposits in a single transaction.
 - Ensuring `triggerSplit()` has been called before `redeem()` is executed.
 - Reviewing the safety of the `.transfer` method used to send Ether.
 - Reviewing and potentially optimizing the ERC721 transfer code.